-The device has a sleek, modern design with a bright LCD display and extra large numbers for easy visibility.
+The Index Smart Scale has a sleek, modern design with a bright LCD display and extra large numbers for easy visibility.
 Like other smart scales on the market, it allows you to set up multiple profiles for different members of your family.
-Garmin Index will automatically recognise the user when they step on the scale, and will record their information in Garmin Connect as well as syncing with MyFitnesssPal.

-Our main gripe with this product is that you can only measure once a day.
-Your last weigh-in is the only one retained.
+Our main gripe with this product is that you can only log one result per day day.
+If you want to weigh yourself more than once per day, the device will override the previous result with the new one.
 Which means, if you weigh yourself in the afternoon, any measurements from the morning are overwritten.
 For most people this should not be a problem as most experts recommend weighing yourself at a consistent time every day.
 It may, however, pose an issue, for example for athletes who want a morning baseline and also use the scale to evaluate post-workout hydration needs.